ÉëÒ÷Ö®Íõ

 You can also access volunteering and research opportunities through De Montfort Students’ Union and ÉëÒ÷Ö®Íõ Local, develop your practical and professional skills, and enhance your employability upon graduation.
 Previous students have volunteered with local criminal justice agencies, including prison, probation offices, youth offending services and victim support.
 Students are also encouraged to visit the local magistrates’ courts and prisons.

-We have an employability lead for Criminology BA (Hons) who focuses on building up employment links and hosting events to encourage students to think about careers.
+We have an employability lead for Criminology BA (Hons) who focuses on building up employment links and hosting events to encourage you to think your career.

 Past events include a Frontiers for Future Careers webinar series where local and national organisations hosted session with our criminology students.
 Guests included CJS agencies, charities and career support services.